jzohdi/UMD_gened_grade_data/README.md

 Data from: https://app.testudo.umd.edu/soc/ and https://planetterp.com/

-If the selected semester, year, and department will be loaded from the database (MongoDB) unless this combination has not been requested before.
-In this case, the data is retrieved and then stored in the database for later use.
+If the selected semester, year, and department have been selected before, the courses will be loaded from the database.
+Otherwise, the data is retrieved and then stored in the database for later use.

+## Tools
+Express.js
+PUG
+MongoDB
+Cheerio

 ## Previw